-ASC 820, Fair Value Measurement ("ASC 820"), provides a single definition of fair value and a common framework for measuring fair value as well as disclosure requirements for fair value measurements used in the consolidated financial statements.
+ASC 820, Fair Value Measurement ("ASC 820"), provides a single definition of fair value and a common framework for measuring fair value as well as disclosure requirements for fair value measurements used in financial statements.
 Under ASC 820, fair value is determined based upon the exit price that would be received by a company to sell an asset or paid by a company to transfer a liability in an orderly transaction between market participants, exclusive of any transaction costs.
 Fair value measurements are determined by either the principal market or the most advantageous market.
 The principal market is the market with the greatest level of activity and volume for the asset or liability.
 Absent a principal market to measure fair value, the Company uses the most advantageous market, which is the market from which the Company would receive the highest selling price for the asset or pay the lowest price to settle the liability, after considering transaction costs.
 However, when using the most advantageous market, transaction costs are only considered to determine which market is the most advantageous and these costs are then excluded when applying a fair value measurement.
 ASC 820 creates a three-level hierarchy to prioritize the inputs used in the valuation techniques to derive fair values.
 The basis for fair value measurements for each level within the hierarchy is described below, with Level 1 having the highest priority and Level 3 having the lowest.

-- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Observable inputs other than Level 1 quoted prices, such as quoted prices for similar assets and liabilities in active markets, quoted prices in markets that are not active for identical or similar assets and liabilities, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3-Valuations are based on inputs that are unobservable and significant to the overall fair value measurement of the assets or liabilities.
+Level 1-Quoted prices in active markets for identical assets or liabilities.

+Level 2-Observable inputs other than Level 1 quoted prices, such as quoted prices for similar assets and liabilities in active markets, quoted prices in markets that are not active for identical or similar assets and liabilities, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3-Valuations are based on inputs that are unobservable and significant to the overall fair value measurement of the assets or liabilities.
 Inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
 Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to the model.

-Following are the major categories of assets and liabilities measured at fair value on a recurring basis as of December 31, 2021 and 2020, using quoted prices in active markets for identical assets (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3) (in thousands):
+Following are the major categories of assets and liabilities measured at fair value on a recurring basis as of December 31, 2020 and 2019, using quoted prices in active markets for identical assets (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3) (in thousands):

-December 31, 2021 Level 1 Level 2 Level 3 Total Assets Marketable securities \$ 8,226 \$ - \$ - \$ 8,226 Derivative asset on loans to stockholders 35,253 35,253 Total assets \$ 8,226 \$ - \$ 35,253 \$ 43,479 Liabilities Warrant liability \$ - \$ - \$ 3,726 \$ 3,726 Note payable 15,051 15,051 Total liabilities \$ s - \$ 18,777 \$ 18,777 December 31, 2020 Level 1 Level 2 Level 3 Total Assets Marketable securities \$ 17,666 \$ - \$ - \$ 17,666 Derivative asset on loans to stockholders 457 457 Total assets \$ 17,666 \$ - \$ 457 \$ 18,123
+December 31, 2020 Level 1 Level 2 Level 3 Total Assets Marketable securities \$17,666 \$ - \$ - \$17,666 Derivative asset on loans to stockholders - - 457 457 Total assets \$17,666 \$ - \$ 457 \$18,123 December 31, 2019 Level 1 Level 2 Level 3 Total Assets Marketable securities \$25,305 \$ - \$ - \$25,305 Derivative asset on loans to stockholders - - 457 457 Total assets \$25,305 \$ \$ 457 \$25,762

-The Company had no assets and liabilities measured at fair value on a non-recurring basis as of December 31, 2021 and 2020.
+The Company had no assets and liabilities measured at fair value on a non-recurring basis as of December 31, 2020 and 2019.

 The Company also has financial instruments not measured at fair value.
-The Company has evaluated cash and cash equivalents, Member advances, restricted cash, accounts payable, and accrued expenses, and believes the carrying value approximates the fair value due to the short-term nature of these balances.
-The fair value of the credit facility, debt facility, convertible debt, and line of credit approximate their carrying values.
+The Company has evaluated cash and cash equivalents, Member advances, net, restricted cash, accounts payable, and accrued expenses and believes the carrying value approximates the fair value due to the short-term nature of these balances.
+The fair value of convertible notes payable and line of credit approximate its carrying value.